China says urgent need to maintain Iran war ceasefire

 Sign up now: Get insights on Asia's fast-moving developments

-BEIJING - China's UN ambassador Fu Cong said on May 1 it was an urgent necessity to maintain the Iran war ceasefire and that he was sure the Strait of Hormuz issue would be high on the agenda if it is still closed when US President Donald Trump goes to China this month.
+BEIJING – China’s UN ambassador Fu Cong said on May 1 it was an urgent necessity to maintain the Iran war ceasefire and that he was sure the Strait of Hormuz issue would be high on the agenda if it is still closed when US President Donald Trump goes to China in May.

 Mr Fu told reporters at the United Nations the strait needed to be reopened as quickly as possible.
 He said China was very concerned about remarks it had heard recently about the ceasefire being temporary and the need to initiate another round of attacks.